-There surely are different sounds that guinea pigs can make, but they aren’t as common as purring, for example.
+There surely are many different sounds that guinea pigs can make but they aren’t as common as purring for example.
 If you are familiar with all the noises mentioned above – congratulations!
-You already are a guinea pig owner with an impressive baggage of knowledge about your beloved pet.
+You already are a guinea pig owner with impressive knowledge about your beloved pet.

 But if you want to go the extra mile when it comes to finding out what guinea pigs noises mean, then keep on reading.

 Now we are going to discuss the sounds that are not very common (you might never even hear them) and the ones that are not as important as something like shrieking.